d-german/code-quality-design/Writerside/topics/Seam-Interface.md

 testable and easier to replace or mock in test scenarios.
 It allows us to isolate the complex/hard-to-test dependencies and to control how they interact with the rest of the system.

-The term "seam" comes from Michael Feathers' book "Working Effectively with Legacy Code", where he introduces the concept of "seamful design" as a way to design code that is more testable by creating seams, or small, focused interfaces, which allow you to test parts of the system in isolation.
+The term "seam" (analogous to a clothing seam: a point where parts join and can be altered) comes from Michael Feathers' book "Working Effectively with Legacy Code", where he introduces the concept of "seamful design" as a way to design code that is more testable by creating these seams, or small, focused interfaces, which allow you to test parts of the system in isolation.

 ```C#